-Mediation is ordinarily much less stressful than a contested divorce.
-Sessions are relatively informal and often take place in the mediator's office.
-And although the couple can have attorneys with them, it's not required, which adds to the cost-effectiveness of the mediation process.
-(In fact, having attorneys present can at times be counterproductive, particularly if an attorney is combative.)
-You will have to pay the mediator, but that cost is usually shared.
+Sessions are relatively informal.
+They often take place in the mediator's office, although online mediation is another option that's increasingly available.
+And although the spouses may have attorneys with them in the sessions, it's not required.
+In fact, having attorneys present can at times be counterproductive, particularly if an attorney is combative.

 Collaborative divorce is another form of ADR.
 It's similar to mediation in that the goal is to reach a settlement, but it's structured differently.

 Collaborative divorce doesn't involve a mediator or other intermediary.
-Rather, the spouses each have an attorney, and participate in "four-way" sessions with that goal of reaching an agreement.
+Rather, the spouses each have an attorney and participate in "four-way" sessions with that goal of reaching an agreement.
 Attorneys who practice collaborative law often have special training in this area.
-And to ensure that they keep their focus on settlement, the law in most—if not all—states won't permit them to represent the spouses in future court proceedings, should the negotiations fail.
+And to ensure that they keep their focus on settlement, states generally won't permit them to represent the spouses in future court proceedings if the negotiations fail.

 Collaborative law is grounded in a "team" approach.
 All participants are obligated to work together to reach an agreement.
 Any experts that take part in the process (such as accountants, property appraisers, and child psychologists —where custody is an issue) must be neutral and agreed to by both spouses.